risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-show-processlist.md

 ## Terminate the process

-After using the `SHOW PROCESSLIST` command to display the running processes, you can terminate the idle process with the `KILL` command.
+After using the `SHOW PROCESSLIST` command to display the running processes, you can terminate the idle process by the `KILL` command.

 ### Syntax